KittyGiraudel/site/_posts/2015-08-19-learning-regular-expressions-the-practical-way.md

 Alright?
 Let’s get started slowly but surely.

 _Note: for sake of readability, I omitted the [PCRE delimiters](https://php.net/manual/en/regexp.reference.delimiters.php) (`/…/`) from all regular expressions in this article.
-We also won't talk about [flags](https://php.net/manual/en/reference.pcre.pattern.modifiers.php) as they are basically irrelevant to this discussion._
+We also won’t talk about [flags](https://php.net/manual/en/reference.pcre.pattern.modifiers.php) as they are basically irrelevant to this discussion._

 ## Matching a raw attribute selector